WenkeHuang/HeteroFL/README.md

 Learn from Others and Be Yourself in Heterogeneous Federated Learning - CVPR 2022 [[Link](https://openaccess.thecvf.com/content/CVPR2022/papers/Huang_Learn_From_Others_and_Be_Yourself_in_Heterogeneous_Federated_Learning_CVPR_2022_paper.pdf)][[Code](https://github.com/WenkeHuang/FCCL)]
 - We investigate heterogeneity problems and catastrophic forgetting in federated learning.

+### Federated Learning with Heterogeneous Graph

+Federated Graph Semantic and Structural Learning - IJCAI 2023
+- We handle federated graph learning from node-level semantic and graph-level structure.

 ### Federated Learning with Data Noise
 Robust Federated Learning With Noisy and Heterogeneous Clients - CVPR 2022 [[Link](https://openaccess.thecvf.com/content/CVPR2022/papers/Fang_Robust_Federated_Learning_With_Noisy_and_Heterogeneous_Clients_CVPR_2022_paper.pdf)][[Code](https://github.com/fangxiuwen/robust_fl)]
 - We deal with robust federated learning with noisy and heterogeneous clients